-

 Stop: Copying me in on correspondence that involves indirect sales.

-Start Ensure that all sales include systems engineering’s approval of all new proposals.
+Start: Ensure that all sales include systems engineering’s approval of all new proposals.

 Continue: Ensure quality levels are under 5 ppm on all standard skus.